 Agenda Day 2

 A lot of companies have increased their investments in online marketing because it is more measurable, as opposed to conventional media such as television.
 Tracking what leads to sales conversion, however, has become increasingly complicated.
-Everyone also knows last click or first click attribution are too simple to meaningfully represent today's omni-channel ultra-connected consumer.
+Everyone also knows last click and first click attribution are too simple to meaningfully represent today's omni-channel ultra-connected consumer.
 Indeed, they can steer you in the wrong direction.
-So it's not surprising that multi-channel tools and attribution modeling are one of the hot topics in digital analytics.
-However, as with any technology, insights don't just magically appear on their own, and you need to do some work.
+So it's not surprising that multichannel tools and attribution modeling are hot topics in digital analytics.
+However, as with any technology, insights don't just magically appear on their own; you need to do some work.

 In this session, you will:

 Aligning the right content with the right prospect at the right time is essential for success.
 Join this session and learn how to map an innovative content strategy to drive engagement and profits.

 Most marketers only talk about one channel; however, our audience engages all channels, from offline to online.
 With this in mind, before deciding the media budget breakdown, the marketer should understand how display influences search, how to measure the relationship between them and how to maximize the role of each channel.
 Understanding not only media spend but also user behavior is key to increase ROI.
 Landing page optimization is an important tactic and analyzing user patterns will also help to optimize both display and search campaigns.

 Join this session and experience illustrations of real-life campaign results while obtaining a full understanding of the principle of performance marketing.